-Unified CM provides the ability to further streamline communications and reduce bandwidth utilization by means of the service parameter CUP PUBLISH Trunk, which allows for the PUBLISH method (rather than SUBSCRIBE/NOTIFY) to be configured and used on the SIP trunk interface to Cisco IM and Presence.
-Once the CUP PUBLISH Trunk service parameter has been enabled, the users must be associated with a line appearance and not just a primary extension.
+Unified CM provides the ability to further streamline communications and reduce bandwidth utilization by means of the service parameter IMP PUBLISH Trunk, which allows for the PUBLISH method (rather than SUBSCRIBE/NOTIFY) to be configured and used on the SIP trunk interface to Cisco IM and Presence.
+Once the IMP PUBLISH Trunk service parameter has been enabled, the users must be associated with a line appearance and not just a primary extension.

 - 2. The Computer Telephony Integration Quick Buffer Encoding (CTI-QBE) connection between Cisco IM and Presence and Unified CM is the protocol used by presence-enabled users in Cisco IM and Presence to control their associated phones registered to Unified CM.
-This CTI communication occurs when Cisco Jabber is using Desk Phone mode to do Click to Call or when Microsoft Office Communicator is doing Click to Call through Microsoft Live Communications Server 2005 or Office Communications Server 2007 or Microsoft Lync. - a.
+This CTI communication occurs when Cisco Jabber is using Desk Phone mode to do Click to Call or when Microsoft Office Communicator is doing Click to Call through Microsoft Office Communications Server 2007 or Microsoft Lync. - a.
 Unified CM configuration requires the user to be associated with a CTI Enabled Group, and the primary extension assigned to that user must be enabled for CTI control (checkbox on the Directory Number page).
 The CTI Manager Service must also be activated on each of the Unified CM subscribers used for communication with the Cisco IM and Presence publisher and subscriber.
-Integration with Microsoft Live Communications Server 2005 or Office Communications Server 2007 or Microsoft Lync requires that you configure an Application User, with CTI Enabled Group and Role, on Unified CM. - b.
+Integration with Microsoft Office Communications Server 2007 or Microsoft Lync requires that you configure an Application User, with CTI Enabled Group and Role, on Unified CM. - b.
 Cisco IM and Presence CTI configuration (CTI Server and Profile) for use with Cisco Jabber is automatically created during the database synchronization with Unified CM.
-All Cisco Jabber CTI communication occurs directly with Unified CM and not through the Cisco IM and Presence Service.

-Cisco IM and Presence CTI configuration (Desktop Control Gateway) for use with Microsoft Live Communications Server 2005 or Office Communications Server 2007 or Microsoft Lync requires you to set the Desktop Control Gateway address (Cisco Unified Communications Manager Address) and a provider, which is the application user configured previously in Unified CM.
+All Cisco Jabber CTI communication occurs directly with Unified CM and not through the Cisco IM and Presence Service. - Cisco IM and Presence CTI configuration (Desktop Control Gateway) for use with Microsoft Office Communications Server 2007 or Microsoft Lync requires you to set the Desktop Control Gateway address (Cisco Unified Communications Manager Address) and a provider, which is the application user configured previously in Unified CM.
 Up to eight Cisco Unified Communications Manager Addresses can be provisioned for increased scalability.
 Only IP addresses can be used for Desktop Control Gateway configuration in the Cisco IM and Presence Service.
-Administrators should ensure that any configuration and assignment of Cisco Unified Communications Manager addresses is evenly distributed for the purpose of load balancing.

-- 3. The AXL/SOAP interface handles the database synchronization from Unified CM to populate the Cisco IM and Presence database. - a.
+Administrators should ensure that any configuration and assignment of Cisco Unified Communications Manager addresses is evenly distributed for the purpose of load balancing. - 3.
+The AXL/SOAP interface handles the database synchronization from Unified CM to populate the Cisco IM and Presence database. - a.
 No additional configuration is required on Unified CM. - b.
-Cisco IM and Presence security configuration requires you to set a user and password for the Unified CM AXL account in the AXL configuration.

-The Sync Agent Service Parameter, User Assignment, set to balanced by default, will load-balance all users equally across all servers within the Cisco IM and Presence cluster.
-The administrator can also manually assign users to a particular server in the Cisco IM and Presence cluster by changing the User Assignment service parameter to None.

-The LDAP interface is used for LDAP authentication of Cisco Jabber users during login.
-For more information regarding LDAP synchronization and authentication, see the chapter on LDAP Directory Integration, page 16-1.

-Unified CM is responsible for all user entries via manual configuration or synchronization directly from LDAP, and Cisco IM and Presence then synchronizes all the user information from Unified CM.
-If a Cisco Jabber user logs into the Cisco IM and Presence Service and LDAP authentication is enabled on Unified CM, Cisco IM and Presence will go directly to LDAP for the Cisco Jabber user authentication using the Bind operation.
-Once Cisco Jabber is authenticated, Cisco IM and Presence forwards the information to Cisco Jabber to continue login.
+Cisco IM and Presence security configuration requires you to set a user and password for the Unified CM AXL account in the AXL configuration. - The Sync Agent Service Parameter, User Assignment, set to balanced by default, will load-balance all users equally across all servers within the Cisco IM and Presence cluster.
+The administrator can also manually assign users to a particular server in the Cisco IM and Presence cluster by changing the User Assignment service parameter to None. - 4.
+The LDAP interface is used for LDAP authentication of users.
+For more information regarding LDAP synchronization and authentication, see the chapter on Directory Integration and Identity Management, page 16-1. - Unified CM is responsible for all user entries via manual configuration or synchronization directly from LDAP, and Cisco IM and Presence then synchronizes all the user information from Unified CM.
+If a user logs into the Cisco IM and Presence Service and LDAP authentication is enabled on Unified CM, Cisco IM and Presence will go directly to LDAP for the user authentication using the Bind operation.